currinjs/CurrinJS/aio/content/tutorial/toh-pt3.md

-Read more about Angular modules in the [NgModules](guide/ngmodule "Angular Modules") guide.
+Read more about Currin modules in the [NgModules](guide/ngmodule "Currin Modules") guide.

 </div>